impactoss/impactoss-server/README.md

 * Server setup instructions are in `PROVISIONING.md`
 * Staging and production deployment instructions are in `DEPLOYMENT.md`

+## API documentation

+API documentation is available in the `doc/` folder in Swagger format.
+Documentation can either be viewed locally using [Swagger UI](https://github.com/swagger-api/swagger-ui), or via the [online editor tool](editor.swagger.io).
+Using the editor tools, API clients in several languages can be generated.

 ## Prerequisites

 This project requires: